memN0ps/venom-rs/README.md

 # Shellcode Reflective DLL Injection (sRDI)

+The reflective loader is under 4KB in size.

 ## Description

 Shellcode reflective DLL injection (sRDI) is a process injection technique that allows us to convert a given DLL into a position-independent code which can then be injected using our favourite shellcode injection and execution technique.